meatball133/crystal/exercises/concept-wip/johannes-juice-maker/.meta/design.md

 - .new
 - `@<variables>` (instance variables)
 - Assigning types, `<variable> : <Type>`
-- Using methods which belongs to a class classes
+- Using methods which belongs to a class
+- Using method which belongs to an instance

 ## Prerequisites